Time to read: 8 min

 Advantages and Limitations

-Like any manufacturing process, extrusion has its advantages and disadvantages..
+Like any manufacturing process, the plastic extrusion method has its advantages and disadvantages..

 • Advantages include lower per-part costs and support for continuous operations and high-volume production.
 Most extrusions also exit the die with a good surface finish.